What do I bring to my appointment?

 There may be a plan that works better for your needs.
 If you have a lot of copays or prescriptions, your total costs could be very different depending on which plan you choose.

-Financial help is available and you may have options including Medicaid, CHP+, or Connect for Health Colorado.
-These plans can have big discounts, and shopping around can help you find a plan that meets your needs and budget.
-Below are some examples of how individuals and families, if eligible, can reduce their costs when purchasing health insurance:
+Financial help is available and you may have options including Connect for Health Colorado, OmniSalud, Health First Colorado (Medicaid), and CHP+.
+These plans have big discounts, and shopping around can help you find a plan that meets your needs and budget.
+Below are some examples of how individuals and families may reduce their costs when purchasing health insurance:

 Premium Tax Credits